acse-2020/introduction/labs/intro.md

 ![](ActionsButton.png)

+then select 'reset password' from the actions menu.
 Enter a new password when prompted, and then wait whilst the password is reset.

 ![](ResetPassword.png)